Gtonizuka/UMG-LedgerBoard/README.md

 ## Live Feed data

-I am pulling live data from the Ledger X [https://trade.ledgerx.com/api](live feed).
+I am pulling live data from the Ledger X [https://trade.ledgerx.com/api] (live feed).

 Since I had some issue in getting the data directly from the React app, due to CORS settings, I took the following steps: